jnidzwetzki/pg-dev-container/src/extension/99_code_mistake/README.md

-# Extension with a Coding Error
+# Extension with a Failing Installcheck

 This directory contains a simple extension that defines the function `code_mistake`.
 Unfortunately, this function contains a bug.